Animal Cruelty Offences (Vic)

 - Causing or endangering pain or suffering;

 - Failing to provide proper and sufficient food, drink or water;

 - Failing to provide treatment (being the owner or person in charge of a sick or injured animal and unreasonably failing to provide veterinary or other appropriate treatment for the animal).

 Aggravated Animal Cruelty

-The offence of aggravated animal cruelty, outlined at section 10(1) of the POCTA Act, prohibits a person from committing an act of cruelty which results in the serious disablement or death of an animal.
+The offence of aggravated animal cruelty, outlined at section 10(1) of the Prevention of Cruelty to Animals Act (POCTA), prohibits a person from committing an act of cruelty which results in the serious disablement or death of an animal.

 Given the more serious nature of the offence, the maximum penalty is a fine of $80,950.00 or two years’ imprisonment (or a maximum fine of $193,428.00 for a corporation).

-Section 11 of the POCTA Act provides that it is a defence to a charge under section 9 or 10 (cruelty or aggravated animal cruelty) if the person acted reasonably, or reasonably omitted do an act, in defending himself or herself or any other person against an animal, or against any threat of attack by an animal.
+Section 11 of the Prevention of Cruelty to Animals Act (POCTA) provides that it is a defence to a charge under section 9 or 10 (cruelty or aggravated animal cruelty) if the person acted reasonably, or reasonably omitted do an act, in defending himself or herself or any other person against an animal, or against any threat of attack by an animal.

 It may also be a defence that the person accused of the cruelty offence had an honest and reasonable belief that the treatment of the animal was not cruel.